IdanLib/ObsidianFastForwardLinkPlugin/README.md

 Please open an issue in the [plugin's GitHub repository](ADDLINK) or [contact the developer](mailto:idanlib@gmail.com) directly.

+### Known Bugs

+-   When "Open the target note in a new tab" is enabled and the fast-forwarding note has not yet been moved to the `_forwards_` folder, some additional tabs are opened.
+This is likely due to internal timing issues in the Obsidian-OS interaction.

+    When the fast-forwarding note is in the `_forwards` folder, plugin behavior is as expected.

 ## Supporting this plugin

 If you enjoy using FastForwardLink, consider supporting its development by [buying me a coffee](https://www.buymeacoffee.com/idanlib) or a cheesy slice!